Disclaimer

 1.2.1.
 Sample Distributed Architecture

-This sample architecture consists in a dedicated server which hosts Rampiva Scheduler, several servers which host Rampiva Engine Servers and Nuix Engines, dedicated servers for the Nuix NMS and Nuix UMS, and connectivity with Azure AD.
+This sample architecture consists in a dedicated server which hosts Automate Scheduler, several servers which host Automate Engine Servers and Nuix Engines, dedicated servers for the Nuix NMS and Nuix UMS, and connectivity with Azure AD.

 Sample distributed architecture